jmmjsolutions/fixerio_for_pdr/README.md

 Free registration is required to get an API key.
 The free subscription is restricted to a base currency of EUR.

-The Pandas datareader (https://pandas-datareader.readthedocs.io/) is a pydatas package that allows a pandas user to create a dataframe from various internet datasources, currently including: Yahoo!
+The Pandas datareader (https://pandas-datareader.readthedocs.io/) is a pydata package that allows a pandas user to create a dataframe from various internet datasources, currently including: Yahoo!
 Finance.
 Google Finance.

 This package allows the pandas_datareader to use the fixer api to request historical forex rates for a specific day and range of currencies.